Posted by Ben Crowley in Sports Performance

 The transition from walking to running can be very tough for people who are quite overweight and if you add existing knee or back issues, it can make progress from a walk next to impossible for some people.

 Research comparing cycling to running seems quite conclusive too, this study which looks at cyclists and runners who trained for 2.5 hours a day over 3 days showed runners had far higher muscle damage (133% vs 404%), more muscle soreness (87% higher), and higher inflammation markers (257% higher) than cyclists after training sessions of similar intensity and length.

-While there is an element of servicing bikes which needs to be done, its quite minimal and is largely dependent on how and where you ride, much of it can be learnt by DIY types too.
+While there is an element of servicing bikes that need to be done, it's quite minimal and is largely dependent on how and where you ride, much of it can be learnt by DIY types too.
 If you are riding inside or you’re sticking to smooth streets the tools of your trade are going to have a very easy life compared to a downhill mountain bike demon who’s launching off jumps and smashing through the sand.

 Naturally, the more extreme you go with your riding the more you will be spending, so just consider a trip to Big W does not mean you are prepared for a black diamond off-road trail!
 There are masses of specialised bike shops to meet your needs.

-Another option which I have embraced is an indoor trainer, this guide gives some examples of the different types available: https://www.bikeexchange.com.au/blog/indoor-trainer-buyers-guide
+Another option which I have embraced is an indoor trainer, this guide gives some examples of the different types available: Indoor trainer buyers guide.

 The beauty of a trainer is that it allows you to quickly connect your bike when it's convenient (less than 1 minute with most) and ride outside at other times.
 While elite cyclists spend thousands on trainers which monitor their pulses, power generated, cadence (pedal speed) etc, I use a simple tyre drive unit you can grab for a few hundred dollars.